fallahn/xygine/tutorial/part_4/readme.md

 `CollisionSystem`.

 ### Collision System Overview
-The CollisionSystem requires much the same initial set up as our Ball system.
+The `CollisionSystem` requires much the same initial set up as our `BallSystem`.
 We'll add `CollisionSystem.hpp` and `CollisionSystem.cpp` to the relevant directories, and update the CMake files.
 The header is used to declare the `Collider` component as well as the `CollisionSystem` which, as before, inherits `xy::System` and implements the `process()`